gongbell/ContractFuzzer/how-to-deploy-a-contract.md

 3. The contract's configuration file provided.

 You can learn the formats from the existing contracts within docker.
 ```
   contract_deployer/contracts
                         config
                         verified_contract_abis
                         verified_contract_bins
 ```
+The config directory contains a configuration file for contract deployment.
+You can copy and modify based on the arguments of the contracts you want to deploy.
+The verified_contract_abis contains the abi file downloaded from Etherscan.
+The verified_contract_bins contains the abi file downloaded from Etherscan by directly saving the Contract Creation Code into a bin file.
+.
 Run
 ```
 docker run -it -v YourEthereumPrivateChainPath:/ContractFuzzer/Ethereum -v your_contracts_to_deploy:/ContractFuzzer/contract_deployer/contracts  -e "ContractFuzzer=/contractFuzzer/contract_deployer"  ContractFuzzer/deployer:latest